krishanthisera/blog/src/content/blog/edge-functions.md

 In summary, by linking a CloudFront distribution with a Lambda@Edge function, CloudFront gains the ability to capture and handle requests and responses at its edge locations.
 This integration enables the execution of Lambda functions triggered by specific CloudFront events.
 These events encompass different stages in the request-response cycle:

 1. __Viewer request event:__ This occurs when CloudFront receives a request from a viewer, meaning a user or a client attempting to access content through CloudFront.
-2. __"Origin request" event:__ Before CloudFront forwards a request to the origin, this event takes place.
+2. __Origin request event:__ Before CloudFront forwards a request to the origin, this event takes place.
 The origin refers to the source server that holds the actual content being requested.
 3. __"Origin response" event:__ CloudFront triggers this event when it receives a response from the origin server.
 The response contains the requested content.
-4. __"Viewer response" event:__ This event happens just before CloudFront sends the response back to the viewer, ensuring any required modifications or customizations can be applied.
+4. __Viewer response event:__ This event happens just before CloudFront sends the response back to the viewer, ensuring any required modifications or customizations can be applied.

 Refer [this](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html) for further information.